 Therapy

-Behavior therapy, specifically exposure and response prevention (ERP), is the gold-standard psychological treatment for OCD.
+Exposure and response prevention (ERP) is the gold-standard psychological treatment for OCD.
 Studies show that ERP alone is more effective than medication alone.
 Exposure involves the person facing his or her triggering situation while response prevention consists of the person resisting all ritualistic urges.
 Consistent practice will result in habituation, which is getting used to the situation.

 Other modalities of therapy such as Acceptance and Commitment Therapy and Cognitive Behavioral Therapy are good adjuncts for augmenting ERP or helping reluctant people get ready for ERP treatment.
 People seeking OCD treatment may learn mindfulness as a coping strategy for managing stress but will not work in getting obsessions under control.